Scrub water treatment

 The system, regardless if harbour or on-board installation, removes free and emulsified hydrocarbons down to a level lower than 1 ppm and up to 99,99% of the suspended solids, thus exceeding strictest international regulations.
 Effluent from the MarinePaq is suitable for recirculation or direct discharge into the open sea, coastal area and harbours.SO2/CO2 ratio, PAH limits, pH and turbidity parameters are fulfilled.

-MarinePaq onshore is based on a five-step treatment system designed to fit into several shipping containers or in a fixed installation, depending on the flow capacity.
-Pumps drive water from a storage tank to the first treatment step, a chemical-physical pre-treatment.
-It removes nitrite, sulphite, partially heavy metals and hard (non-biodegradable) COD.
-By means of APATEQ’s unique ultrafiltration system soot and remaining suspended solids as well as free and emulsified oil are removed from the scrubber water.
+MarinePaq onshore is based on a multi-step treatment system designed to fit into several shipping containers or in a fixed installation, depending on the flow capacity.
+After a chemical-physical pre-treatment, which removes nitrite, sulphite, partially heavy metals and hard (non-biodegradable) COD, APATEQ’s unique ultrafiltration system removes soot and remaining suspended solids from the scrub water.
 Specially conditioned membranes are operated in a cross-flow mode, reliably removing TSS including soot to a level of below 1 mg/l.
-The easily replaceable membranes of the MarinePaq excel by a long lifetime of more than five years and long intervals in between its effortless CIP (Clean In Place) procedures.
+The easily replaceable membranes of the MarinePaq excel by a long lifetime and long intervals in between its effortless CIP (Clean In Place) procedures.
 To ensure a constant operation at highest performance levels between the CIP’s, frequent automatic backwash is programmed into the system.
-Subsequently, a granulated activated carbon filtration further reduces COD from the water by absorbing the contaminants.
-The post-treatment is done by selective ion-exchangers that remove nitrate and heavy metals to the needed low concentration for the direct discharge limits.
-Finally, sludge dewatering takes place with a fully automated chamber filter press, including an automatic filter cloth-cleaning process.
+Subsequently, a granulated activated carbon filtration further reduces COD from the water.
+The post-treatment is conducted by selective ion-exchangers that remove nitrate and heavy metals to the required low concentration for the direct discharge limits.
+Arising sludge is compacted by a fully automated chamber filter press, including an automatic filter cloth-cleaning process.

 MarinePaq on board

-For on-board operation, the MarinePaq is delivered skid-mounted for an easy fit into the prevailing conditions.
-The unit is fully automated, remote-controllable including a management system for long life filter that run over several years before requiring an exchange.
+The MarinePaq (both on board and onshore) is fully automated, remote-controllable including a management system for long life filter that run over several years before requiring an exchange.
 The system does not require a fulltime on-site operator.